 The directors of the bank at that time were considering constructing a skyscraper at least seven-stories in height with a basement.
 It would be the first skyscraper in the city.
 The basement and first level would be used for bnaking operations, while the second and third floors would be saved for large companies seeking space.
 The remainder would be occupied by bank offices.

 By mid-December, the bank had made its decision on the type of building it desired to construct.
 Instead of a skyscraper, the bank had opted for a one-story bank building with a basement and mezzanine, constructed of granite and reinforced concrete.
 It would contain a polished marble base.
-The roof would be constructed of reinforced slabs, with an interior composed of skylights, bronze doors, mosaic tile floors, and marble and bronze bank fixtures.
+During the renovation and repair, the roof would be constructed of reinforced slabs, and the interior composed of skylights would receive most of the work done for the roof repair with skylights portion of the restoration, bronze doors, mosaic tile floors, and marble and bronze bank fixtures.
 The building dimensions measured 40×87 feet.
 It was estimated that the new building could be finished for over $100,000.

 Work began on the new bank building on April 7, 1913 starting with demolition of the building to the north of the present bank building.
 The building to the north of that, at 93 North Main Street, was remodeled to serve as a temporary bank location, a process that was scheduled to take 60 days.
 All of the furnishings and equipment were reused in the temporary quarters.
 The plan was so rushed that the bank building was demolished to the extent that it spared just the offices on the first level in order to expedite the demolition process.
 The contract for the new Mansfield Savings Bank building was awarded to Feick & Son, a well known contracting firm of Sandusky that had constructed numerous bank buildings in the past.